mfouquet/Change-Text-Case/README.md

 # Change-Text-Case
-Change the case of your text to upper, lower, Chicago title, or hacker case.
+Change the case of your text to UPPER, lower, Chicago Title, or hAcKeR (good heavens why) case.

 ##Installation
 1. Download the plugin and double-click to install.